 Although these codes vary from state to state, they apply to all types of animals that you have on your hobby farm.

 In relation to care and food, water troughs should be fixed in position and must allow easy access for multiple animals at once.
-It’s also essential to make sure that stock are familiar with watering points (especially the young).
+It’s also essential to make sure that stocks are familiar with watering points (especially the young).

-Access to, and ensuring that your animals know where, shade is located on your hobby farm is important as well.
+Access to, and ensuring that your animals know where shade is located on your hobby farm is important as well.

-Hobby farms that have a few trees (such as gumtrees) with good foliage coverage are great but you can also construct your own shelter using shade cloth, corrugated iron or timber.
+Hobby farms that have a few trees (such as gumtrees) with good foliage coverage are great, but you can also construct your own shelter using shade cloth, corrugated iron or timber.
 Beware of animals all huddling in the one spot when there are other shade sources available.

 Signs of heat stress include: